cpk

 cpk install <package> [--upgrade]

-Usage: one required argument (package name or key), optional --upgrade
+Usage: one required argument (package name or path to .cpk file), optional --upgrade flag

 cpk uninstall <package>